netrisai/docs/switch-ports.rst

 * Description - Description of the port.
 * Tenant - Tenant to whom the port is assigned, by default it is the owner tenant of the device to whom the port belongs to.
-* Breakout - Available only for physical ports of the switches, used to split physical port into multiple physical ports.
+* Breakout - Available only for physical switch ports, used to split physical ports into multiple physical ports.
 When there is a need to use other supported option supported by switch not shown in the dropdown list user must set breakout to "Manual" and configure breakout manually on the switch.
-For certain platforms some ports should be disabled to be able to breakout other ports, for that option use "Disable" mode of breakout.
-For cumulus after configuration user must manually restart switchd daemon on the switch via command "systemctl restart switchd".
+For certain platforms some ports need to be disabled to support breakout into other ports, for that option use "Disable" mode of breakout.
+For Cumulus, after configuration, user must manually restart switchd daemon on the switch via command "systemctl restart switchd".
 * MTU - Maximum transmission unit of the port.
 * Autoneg - Toggle autonegotiation.
 Available only for physical ports.
 * Speed - Toggle speed.
 Available only for physical ports.